 And https://www.inaturalist.org/observations?lat=38.92&lng=-77.07&radius=16 finds observations around Washington, DC.

-Exclude one or more taxa and/or places from a search
+Exclude one or more taxa, places, and/or observers from a search

 These are not available in any of the Filter windows, and must be added to the URL manually.
 They work like

-place_id (above), but will exclude observations from a list of taxa and/or places.
+place_id (above), but will exclude observations from a list of taxa, places, and/or observers.
 (Look up the ID numbers the same way also.)

 For example, I want to identify Asteraceae (47604) from Mono County California (1916), but not sagebrush or rubber rabbitbrush (genus Artemisia 52855 or species Ericameria nauseosa 57934) and not from the Sierra Nevada (52173) or the White Mountains (129416):